liquinlab/elm-smile/docs/timeline.md

 implementation, and how to customize it with more complex behaviors.
 Most of the configuration happens in `src/design.js` which is short, self-explanatory, and well commented so you jump there if you feel confident.

-We begin by introducing some basic concepts about how Smile works and then introduce the concept of Views and the Timeline.

 ## Single-page Applications and Routing